OmniAuti/frontendtest/README.md

 Thanks for inspecting my front end take home test!
 This is built with React and Tailwind CSS.
-Hope you enjoy it!